colts70/The-Sematic-Stack/README.md

 It defines a deterministic semantic first hop — the point at which meaning and provenance are declared before any model inference, retrieval, or reasoning occurs.
 All existing grounding techniques operate downstream of this hop.”

+“The model is difficult to beat because it fixes the first semantic decision point.
+Anything else is downstream enrichment.”

 **One file.
 Ten anchors.
 Zero dependencies.
 Pure JSON-LD.
 Deterministic meaning + deterministic provenance.**

 SFH / DFH is **the missing layer the internet never had**: